Updating Results

 Years 2-4

-In the second, third and fourth years of your course, you'll study units relevant to your chosen major.
-You may also choose to undertake research or specialisations beyond your major, giving you the flexibility to broaden or deepen your expertise.
+Following your EFY, you'll study units relevant to your chosen major.
+You can also choose to undertake research or study specialisations beyond your major, giving you the flexibility to broaden or deepen your expertise.

 Professional practice